erik-perri/resource-parser-generator/README.md

         ],
     ],
     'resources' => [
         // Where to put the generated files.
-(Required) 'output_path' => dirname(__DIR__) . '/resources/scripts/generated/parsers',
+(Required for parser generation) 'output_path' => dirname(__DIR__) . '/resources/scripts/generated/parsers',
         // The parsers to include.
-(Required)
         'sources' => [
             // No overrides, parser name and file name generated from class and method names new ParserConfiguration([\App\Http\Resources\UserResource::class, 'base']),